Rapid prototype production of electronic assemblies

-For the efficient assembly of small series, we utilize stencil printers, automatic assembly machines and a large vapour phase soldering machine, which can be accomplished within a few weeks.
+For the efficient assembly of small series, we utilize stencil printers, automatic assembly machines and a large vapour phase soldering machine.

 For the asssembly of unpackaged ICs onto the PCB we utilize a semi-automatic die bonder and a semi-automatic wire bonder in house.

 For wedge-wedge bonding, the Wirebonder (HB16 from TPT) can be used to create a connection between the connection pads on the IC and the counterparts on the PCB.
 As an alternative, ball wedge bonding can also be used with gold wire.
 The minimum pad size on the IC for this is approx. 65µm x 65µm, whereby the centre distance between adjacent pads should be at least 120µm.
 The most important specifications for wire bonding in our company are: